LadnerLab/pepsirf-q2-plugin-docs/_sources/tutorials/ps-plot.rst.txt

 In this tutorial you'll use QIIME 2 to perform an analysis of some data.

-Typical Run Time: TBD Minutes
+Typical Run Time: 1 Minute 30 Seconds

 Protein Alignment
 -----------------